oliver-lloyd/twitch-listener/README.md

 # List of channels to connect to
 channels_to_listen_to = ['Northernlion', 'DumbDog', 'DanGheesling']

-# Scrape chat data into raw log files.
+# Scrape live chat data into raw log files.
 (Duration is seconds)
 bot.listen(channels_to_listen_to, duration = 1800)

 # Convert log files into .CSV format